ShwartzAdam/ML_FinalProject/README.md

 For human eyes it's look not that good.
 But, if we trained the model for more iterations we could have a better results.
 The rates of our results was between 0.7 - 0.5 (from 1).

-Edited: Noticing our check was not opitmize for project requires , we did change it and now receiving a better averge for string matching by finding the most similar (lower) sentence averge score -> Result: 0.005385